Jane S. Richardson

 Jane Shelby Richardson (born January 25, 1941) is an American biophysicist best known for developing the Richardson diagram, or ribbon diagram, a method of representing the 3D structure of proteins.
 Ribbon diagrams have become a standard representation of protein structures that has facilitated further investigation of protein structure and function globally.
 With interests in astronomy, math, physics, botany, and philosophy, Richardson took an unconventional route to establishing a science career.
-Today Richardson is a professor in biochemistry at Duke University.
+Richardson is a professor in biochemistry at Duke University.

 Biography

 Richardson was born on January 25, 1941, and grew up in Teaneck, New Jersey.
 Her father was an electrical engineer and her mother was an English teacher.
 Her parents encouraged an interest in science and she was a member of local astronomy clubs as early as elementary school.
 She attended Teaneck High School and in 1958 won third place in the Westinghouse Science Talent Search, the most prestigious science fair in the United States, with calculations of the satellite Sputnik's orbit from her own observations.